N-Harish/azure-terraform-research-agent-deployment/README.md

         ]
     }
     ```
-  - creaate container registry, assign ArcPull permission to UMAI, use docker provider to build and push image to container registry
+  - creaate container registry, assign ArcPull permission to UAMI, use docker provider to build and push image to container registry
      ```terraform
      # create a container registry
      resource "azurerm_container_registry" "research-agent-container-registry" {